brian-watkins/best-behavior/README.md

 ```
 Options:
   --help          Show help
   --version       Show version number
   --behaviors     glob that matches behaviors; relative to working dir  [required]
   --runInBrowser  glob that matches behaviors to run in browser; subset of behaviors
   --failFast      stop on first invalid claim
   --picked        run only picked behaviors and examples
   --seed          specify seed for random ordering
   --showBrowser   make the browser visible and keep it open
-  --viteConfigPath  path to vite config file; relative to working dir
+  --viteConfig    path to vite config file; relative to working dir
 ```

 For example, to run some behaviors in the browser and open the browser